langflow-ai/langflow/docs/help-langflow.md

 - Then check that the tests **pass** after the PR. ✅

 - Many PRs don't have tests, you can **remind** them to add tests, or you can even **suggest** some tests yourself.
-That's one of the things that consume most time and you can help a lot with that.
+That's one of the things that consume the most time and you can help a lot with that.

-- Then also comment what you tried, that way I'll know that you checked it. 🤓
+- They also comment on what you tried, that way I'll know that you checked it. 🤓

 ### Create a Pull Request